interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 ### Starter code

-We have provided [starter code for a basic text adventure game](XXX).
-You are free modify it however you want, and bring in any dependencies you feel will be useful.
+We have provided [starter code for a basic text adventure game]({{page.materials[0].url}}).
+I recommend using Visual Studio Code for this homework.
+You should get started by reviewing the `HW1_Tutorial.ipynb` which introduces the concepts in our starter ocde.

 ### Task 1: Implement Action Castle